keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 To investigate the impact of traffic load on the application performance of an actual environment, we reproduced the configuration described in the previous section \ref{simulation-results} on a physical cluster and then measured the execution time of each benchmark.
+This cluster was equipped with switches that support OpenFlow, which is a de facto standard implementation of SDN.
+The routing algorithms were implemented based on OpenFlow.
 In this experiment, linear node selection and block process placement was adopted.
 The average execution time of 10 runs was compared when using \mbox{D-mod-K} routing and dynamic routing.
 Figure\ \ref{fig:nas-cg-time} shows the comparison for the NAS CG benchmark.
 The